-From young immigrant to psychology major, from circus performer to neuropsychologist, Enrique López researches the impact of HIV on the human brain.
+From immigrant to psychology major, from circus performer to neuropsychologist, Enrique López researches the impact of HIV on the human brain.
 He also advocates worldwide against the stigma of HIV-AIDS in Spanish-speaking communities.

 “I remember student activists from UC Santa Cruz and UC Berkeley would come, saying ‘Those kids shouldn’t be working!’” says López.
 “So we’d get the day off, but then we’d be back the next day.”

 Born in Jerez, Zacatecas, Mexico, López came to the United States with his parents when he was six years old.
 At the end of his junior year of high school, his parents decided to move back home, so he lived with an aunt for a year while he finished school.

 A gifted honors student, López made his way to Occidental with aspirations of becoming a doctor like his oldest brother.
 Ultimately, he decided to study psychology and minor in Spanish.
 He fondly remembers psychology professors like Nancy Dess and Jaclyn Rodríguez (now emerita), the latter being his adviser and an important mentor.